REAL German Chocolate Cake - Schokoladentorte

 - Beat egg yolks and warm water together in large bowl until foamy.

-- Add almond flavoring and sugar.
+- Add almond extract and sugar.
 Beat until thick.

 - In a bowl, mix flour, cocoa, baking powder, and baking soda.